-A Comparative Study of the Capacities of Artificial Intelligence in Reconstructing Human Identity and Consciousness from the Perspective of Mulla Sadra's Transcendent Wisdom and John Searle's Philosophy of Mind
+Comparative Study of the Capacities of Artificial Intelligence in Reconstructing Human Identity and Consciousness from the Perspective of Mulla Sadra's Transcendent Philosophy and John Searle's Philosophy of Mind

 Document Type : Original Article